ibm-cloud-docs/RegistryImages/ibm-backup-restore/index-ibm-backup-restore.md

    The `ibmcloud-backup-restore` image must be deployed in a single pod and cannot be used as part of a Kubernetes deployment.
    {: important}

    To view the image, target the global registry by running the `ibmcloud cr region-set global` command.
-Then, run `ibmcloud cr images --include-ibm` to list IBM public images.
+Then, run `ibmcloud cr images --include-ibm` to list {{site.data.keyword.IBM_notm}} public images.
    {: tip}

    ```